Kong/julie/troubleshooting.md

 ## State management

-By default, JulieOps creates a hidden file on the directory you are running julie-ops from by the name `.cluster-state`, this file captures the state of all actions performed JulieOps.
+By default, JulieOps creates a hidden file on the directory you are running julie-ops from by the name `/usr/local/state/.cluster-state`, this file captures the state of all actions performed JulieOps.

 *Note*: This is the necessary state for JulieOps to operate, something like the state in terraform.